Caves in Illinois: Our Subterranean Landscape

-Stalactites (ceiling; left) and stalagmites (floor; right) in Illinois Caverns grow because they are continuously bathed in calcium carbonate-rich alkaline water slowly dripping or, in some cases, rapidly flowing from the ceiling.
+Stalactites (ceiling; top) and stalagmites (floor; bottom) in Illinois Caverns grow because they are continuously bathed in calcium carbonate-rich alkaline water slowly dripping or, in some cases, rapidly flowing from the ceiling.

 Cave-in-Rock is located at Cave-in-Rock State Park in Hardin County.
 This cave is a large conduit that is open along a bluff overlooking the Ohio River; the entrance is about 20 feet wide and 30 feet high.
 The cave is about 150 feet deep, and in the ceiling near the end of the single, large passage, a small hole that leads to the ground surface a short distance above admits just enough light to prevent total darkness.
 Although dry most of the year, the cave is periodically flooded by the Ohio River.
 The site has historic significance because it was used by river pirates as a hideout.
 Exploration is self-guided.
 Unlike Illinois Caverns, Cave-in-Rock has few wildlife inhabitants.